Call4Cloud | MMP-C | Autopilot | Device Preparation

 C:\ProgramData\Microsoft\Windows\Containers\Sandboxes

-You will notice when you are not running Sandbox only one folder exists and when starting sandbox it will create a second one
+You will notice when you are not running Windows Sandbox only one folder exists, and when starting sandbox it will create a second container

-Let’s try to open/mount the huge 4 MB VHDX to take a look at what’s inside.
+Let’s try to open/mount the huge 4 MB VHDX to look at what’s inside.

 Did you notice the nice grey crosses and the attributes?